EstEarth202/Test/src/conventions/namespace.md

 ## Implementation

 A namespace prefix must be used whenever it is possible.
-This includes tags (datapack), tags (`/tag`), nbts, scoreboards, functions, advancements, loot tables, structures, world generation settings, recipes, data storage.
+This includes tags (datapack), tags (`/tag`), teams, nbts, scoreboards, functions, advancements, loot tables, structures, world generation settings, recipes, data storage.

 There is no rule specifying how you should design your namespace prefix, but these are some of the examples: